Frequently Asked Questions

 Only air travel trips booked with UC funded dollars are eligible for the Business Air Travel Carbon Mitigation fee.
 The fee is assessed to trips booked with unrestricted funds via the travel report system.

-22 units opted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
-Opt-in units participate in a once a year true-up for the fee for all the trips booked with restricted funds.
-The first fee assessment to opt-in units came in January 2023 for trips booked from January 1-December 31, 2022.
+23 unitsopted into the program to cover the costs of the carbon mitigation fee for trips that are booked with restricted funds.
+Opt-in units participate in an annual true-up to assess fees for the trips booked with restricted funds at the beginning of each calendar year, based on the previous year’s air trips.

 How is the fee assessed to restricted and unrestricted chartstrings?